 - While the pastry cream is chilling, make the tart shells.
 Place flour and salt in the bowl of a food processor.
 Cut up butter and lard into small chunks and add to the food processor.
 Pulse until the mixture looks coarse and sandy.
 Sprinkle in the water and pulse the mixture until the dough begins to bunch up into a ball (about 1-2 minutes of pulsing.)
 Remove dough from food processor and flatten into a disk.
 Wrap dough in plastic wrap and let chill for 30 minutes.

 - Preheat oven to 425F.
-Divide dough into four equal sections.
-On a lightly floured surface, roll each section out to a circle roughly _” in diameter.
+Divide dough into five equal sections.
+On a lightly floured surface, roll each section out to a circle roughly 6 inches in diameter.
 Press dough into tart pans, trimming off the edges.
 Save scraps.
 Knead the scraps together and roll out for the fifth tart pan.
 Prick holes into the bottom of the dough.
 Line tart pans with foil.
 Place dried beans in foil-lined pans to keep dough from sliding.

 - Bake tarts for 10 minutes.
 Remove foil lining with the beans.
 Bake until golden brown, about another 7-10 minutes.
 Let cool on a wire rack.